-Many people are thinking about trying margin trading.
+Many people are thinking about trying margin Betfair Trading.

-With the cryptocurrency market making bullish signs and staggering gains, more and more people are thinking about trying margin trading.
-They realize that when the prices are moving upward, their chances of making profits are greatly magnified this way.
+With the cryptocurrency market making bullish signs and staggering gains, more and more people are thinking about trying margin Betfair Trading.
+They realise that when the prices are moving upward, their chances of making profits are greatly magnified this way.
 But of course, there are no guarantees.
-Margin trading can be risky and lead to serious losses as well.
+Margin Betfair Trading can be risky and lead to serious losses as well.

-Margin trading in cryptocurrency essentially means borrowing funds that you don’t have from the exchange in order to place bigger trades.
+Margin Betfair Trading in cryptocurrency essentially means borrowing funds that you don’t have from the exchange in order to place bigger trades.
 The same thing can be done in the traditional stock market using what’s known as leverage, except that, in this case, the trader is buying digital assets.

-Margin trading allows traders to earn substantially more profits from their investments by borrowing against their funds.
+Margin Betfair Trading allows Betfair Traders to earn substantially more profits from their investments by borrowing against their funds.
 Say, for example, you wanted to buy $1,000 worth of BTC futures contracts on our platform, but you only had $250.

 We would lend you the $750 that you needed at leverage in this case of 4x.
 Your initial margin is $250 as these are the funds that you deposit.
 However, keep in mind that Digitex will be offering up to 100x leverage on our exchange.

-So what’s the point of margin trading?
+So what’s the point of margin Betfair Trading?
 Well, it increases your buying power immediately and can substantially increase your profits if you make the right calls.
-However, the cryptocurrency markets are highly volatile and margin trading isn’t for novice traders.
+However, the cryptocurrency markets are highly volatile and margin Betfair Trading isn’t for novice Betfair Traders.

 If your trade goes wrong, you could find yourself coming into contact with our Liquidation Engine and losing your funds completely.

 On all other futures exchanges, remember that as well as your initial margin, you’ll have to pay increased fees and/or interest as well.
-As Digitex is a commission-free exchange, we will not be charging commission fees for margin trading.
+As Digitex is a commission-free exchange, we will not be charging commission fees for margin Betfair Trading.

 What Is a Margin Call?

-The Liquidation Engine of the Digitex Futures exchange takes over and liquidates the positions of traders whose account balances have dropped below the required Maintenance Margin amount needed to maintain their open position.
+The Liquidation Engine of the Digitex Futures exchange takes over and liquidates the positions of Betfair Traders whose account balances have dropped below the required Maintenance Margin amount needed to maintain their open position.